Stolz/laravel-html-tidy/README.md

-# Laravel HTML Tidy Filter
+# Laravel HTML Tidy

 ## tl;dr
-[Laravel-html-tidy](https://github.com/Stolz/laravel-html-tidy) is a [Laravel filter](http://laravel.com/docs/routing#route-filters) that parses Laravel's *Response* objects in order to detect and fix markup problems as well as to improve the layout and indent style of the resulting markup.
+[Laravel-html-tidy](https://github.com/Stolz/laravel-html-tidy) is a [Laravel middleware](http://laravel.com/docs/master/middleware) that parses Laravel's *Response* objects in order to detect and fix markup problems as well as to improve the layout and indent style of the resulting markup.

 ## How it works

 When editing HTML it's easy to make mistakes.
 Did you ever forget to close a `<div>` tag that made a mess of all your layout and then you went crazy trying to figure out what/where the problem was?.
 Wouldn't it be nice if there was a simple way to detect and fix these mistakes automatically and at the same time tidy up sloppy editing into nicely layed out markup?
 Well that is what [W3C HTML Tidy](http://www.w3.org/People/Raggett/tidy/) utility is for!.
-HTML Tidy is available as a [PHP extension](http://www.php.net/manual/en/book.tidy.php) and this package makes using it with Laravel a breeze.
+HTML Tidy is available as an official [PHP extension](http://www.php.net/manual/en/book.tidy.php) and this package makes using it with Laravel a breeze.

-Once the filter is enabled every time there is a problem with your HTML code you will see an error messages on the top right corner of your screen.
+Once the middleware is enabled every time there is a problem with your HTML code you will see an error messages on your screen.
 Tidy will try its best to fix the problem for you.
-Also, if you press "Control+U" to see the final HTML code sent to the browser you will get a pleasant surprise.
+Also, if you take a look of the final HTML code sent to the browser you will get a pleasant surprise.

-**Note:** HTML Tidy is fast but parsing output always adds a small overhead so consider disabling the filter for production environment, especially if you are not caching your responses.
+**Note:** HTML Tidy is fast but parsing output always adds a small overhead so consider using the middleware only in development environments.

 ## Requirements